mbhulin/OrientTutorial/motivation.md

 ##Autonomous Service Robots
 At the University of Applied Sciences Ravensburg-Weingarten a service robot is developed that helps elderly or disabled persons in their household.
 It is not a nursing robot but a service robot.
 Usual tasks of a service robot are to search for objects and bring them to the owner, serve the dinner, clean up the kitchen etc. This [video](http://link) shows a typical activity of the service robot.

 This service is only possible with an autonomous robot.
-An industrial robot that performs the same task at the same position very accurately again and again is not suitabale because the environment changes permanently: the equipment like cups, glasses, fruit etc. is located at different positions every time the robot looks for it, one time a yellow cup has to be used another time a blue one, the usual way to the kitchen is blocked by a chair, ...
+An industrial robot that performs the same task at the same position very accurately again and again is not suitable because the environment changes permanently: the equipment like cups, glasses, fruit etc. is located at different positions every time the robot looks for it, one time a yellow cup has to be used another time a blue one, the usual way to the kitchen is blocked by a chair, ...

 Find more information about this project at [Univesity Ravensburg-Weingarten, Institute for Artificial Intelligence](http://iki.hs-weingarten.de/?lang=eng&page=aktuelles)
 ###World Model